hamlet-io/architectural-decision-log/adr/0005-convention-based-logging-classes.md

 ## Considered Options

 * Use logging codes that follow a numerical convention
-* Use an inherritance-based class approach
+* Use an inheritance-based class approach

 Separate to the logging code structure, the discussions identified two options as to _where_ log code definitions should be stored: